Raiszo/scheme-my-little-schemer/README.md

   ...)
 ```

-However a more idiomatic equivalence in clojure is using `seq` and `when`:
+However a more idiomatic way to this in clojure is by using `seq` and `when`:

 ```clojure
 ;If lat is not 'seq' then is an empty list;